- Posted by SoliCall

 - 0 Comments

-- call center quality assurance, noise cacellation
+- call center noise reduction, call center software, noise cacellation

 Call centers are crowded locations in which agents are sitting next to each other making phone calls to customers.
 As a result, these phones calls contain a lot of ambient noise that is caused due to the physical conditions that exists in the call centers.